ROCK3879/prela/README.md

 * The photos were taken from [Pexels](https://www.pexels.com/)

 ### Content
-* Idea for The Home page text was from:
 * Social media icons in the footer were from [Font Awesome](https://fontawesome.com/)
 * The Favicon was taken from [Favicon.io](https://favicon.io/)